 opioids|Pain Management

 You’ve probably heard of opioids.
 They’re powerful medicines that are prescribed to treat pain.
-However, extreme caution needs to be used if taking opioids.
+However, opioid users should be use extremely cautious.
 Taking them can cause your body to become addicted to them in a short time.
 That means your body feels it must have the medicine, even if the pain is gone.
 More than a million people in the United States are addicted to opioids.
 It’s a serious problem.

-Fortunately, there are many other options you can use to manage your pain without them.
+Fortunately, there are many alternatives to opioids for pain management.
 In some cases, you can take other types of medicine to control your pain.
 At other times, you can use non-medicine treatments to deal with your pain.
 You also may be able to use a combination of medicine and non-medicine treatments to help you feel better.
 Talk with your doctor about which options are best for you.

 There are two general types of pain.
 Opioid alternatives can be successful for both types.